Bridgewater Bridge: Fourth bridge

-The bridge received an Engineering Heritage Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.
+Rail services ceased using the bridge when the South Line was cut back to terminate at the Brighton Transport Hub in June 2014.
+The bridge received an Engineering Heritage Marker from Engineers Australia in 2018 as part of its Engineering Heritage Recognition Program.

-Replacement bridge
+Fifth bridge

 Between 2001 and 2005, the Australian Government set aside $100 million towards the replacement of the Bridgewater Bridge, soon after the Tasmanian Government decided to build the replacement to the south of the existing bridge.
 However, after years of inaction the State government has encountered some heritage issues with replacing the bridge and is to be replaced as part of the final stage of the Brighton Bypass and Midland Highway upgrade.

-Towards the end of 2010, the State government released plans for a new Derwent River crossing, next to the current bridge.
-The new bridge, when complete, will carry the Midland Highway and the old bridge will be left open for rail, pedestrian and local traffic.
+Towards the end of 2010, the State government released plans for a new Derwent River crossing, next to the existing bridge.
+The new bridge would carry the Midland Highway and the old bridge will be left open for rail, pedestrian and local traffic.
 While the Bridgewater Bridge is recognised as being limited in its ability to perform the function of the Midland Highway, it also has important heritage values and is recognised as a landmark in the area.